 Managers of these facilities not only appreciate the power propane provides, but also how quick and easy it is to replace an empty forklift tank with a fresh one.
 Say goodbye to waiting for the electric units to charge!
 In today’s “right now” economy, with more and more products that can be ordered online and delivered within hours, distribution centers are turning to propane forklifts, saving money while also meeting strict nationwide indoor air quality.

 Tank Sizes and Power

-Approximately 90 percent of propane-fueled forklifts utilize an 30 liter propane tank that lasts an average of eight hours.
-Forklifts that run on a 37 liter propane tank are also available to power the larger forklift engines sometimes required to get bigger jobs done.
-Approximately five percent of a forklift tank exchange customers operate lifts with these larger-sized tanks.
+Approximately 90 percent of propane-fueled forklifts utilize a 30-liter tank that lasts an average of eight hours.
+Forklifts that run on a 37-liter tank are also available to power the larger forklift engines sometimes required to get bigger jobs done.
+Approximately five percent of forklift tank exchange customers operate lifts with these larger-sized tanks.
 Not unlike larger gasoline-fueled vehicles on the road today, these larger forklifts aren’t as energy efficient as the smaller models.